emacs-tree-sitter/treesit-fold/README.md

 ### ❓ How to add a folding parser?

-When adding a new folding parser, add the folding definition function to `ts-fold.el` itself near where the other range functions live and then add the parser to `ts-fold-parsers.el` file.
-Finally, if you are adding support for a new language, remember to add it to the `ts-fold-range-alist` variable.
+When adding a new folding parser, add the folding definition function to `treesit-fold.el` itself near where the other range functions live and then add the parser to `treesit-fold-parsers.el` file.
+Finally, if you are adding support for a new language, remember to add it to the `treesit-fold-range-alist` variable.

-When creating a new parser, name it `ts-fold-parsers-<language>`.
+When creating a new parser, name it `treesit-fold-parsers-<language>`.

-When creating a new folding function, name it `ts-fold-range-<language>-<feature>` or something similar.
+When creating a new folding function, name it `treesit-fold-range-<language>-<feature>` or something similar.

 #### 🔍 Where can I look for tree-sitter node?